 “Those guys helped me grow up, as I’m away from home for the first time,” Pauls said.
 “A big thing in me staying here is because of these guys.”

 Pauls has enjoyed a career of winning several competitions, including national championships with the Blues in 2012 and ’13.
 Where his biggest glory came from, though, was with the U.S National Team.
 Pauls has won gold medals in each of the three Paralympics he’s been a part of – PyeongChang, Sochi, and Vancouver – and has won three golds in his World Championship career.

 Before turning 18, Pauls had already won a gold medal in the sport of sled hockey, something he said he is proud of achieving.

-In his career, Pauls, who started off as a forward and moved to defenseman, has played in around 155 games for Team USA.
+In his career, Pauls started off as a forward and moved to defenseman, and has played in around 155 games for Team USA.
 Offensively, he’s scored 45 goals and tallied 75 assists in these games.
 To go along with his six golds between the Paralympics and World Championship, he’s also won two silvers (2013, ‘17) in the latter.

 Putting the United States uniform on over his career has been both a challenge and also a special achievement for the now 27-year-old.

 “It’s not only a sense of pride to know you’re a top-17 player in a country, but it’s also a lot of pressure,” Pauls said.
 “But, it’s a lot of fun to travel the world representing the United States.”

 Not only is he one of the nation’s top sled hockey players, but Pauls was also named Team USA’s captain at the age of 24, the youngest in its history.
 Even at such a young age, Pauls said the leadership role seemed natural to him.

 “Part of it [captaining a team] is making sure I don’t do anything totally different,” Pauls said.
 “Being true to myself is something I’ve had to work on, but has made me a successful captain.”